Ligand field theory

 Ligand field theory (LFT) describes the bonding, orbital arrangement, and other characteristics of coordination complexes.
 It represents an application of molecular orbital theory to transition metal complexes.
 A transition metal ion has nine valence atomic orbitals - consisting of five nd, one (n+1)s, and three (n+1)p orbitals.
-These orbitals are of appropriate energy to form bonding interaction with ligands.
-The LFT analysis is highly dependent on the geometry of the complex, but most explanations begin by describing octahedral complexes, where six ligands coordinate to the metal.
-Other complexes can be described by reference to crystal field theory.
+These orbitals have the appropriate energy to form bonding interactions with ligands.
+The LFT analysis is highly dependent on the geometry of the complex, but most explanations begin by describing octahedral complexes, where six ligands coordinate with the metal.
+Other complexes can be described with reference to crystal field theory.
+Inverted ligand field theory (ILFT) elaborates on LFT by breaking assumptions made about relative metal and ligand orbital energies.

 History

-Ligand field theory resulted from combining the principles laid out in molecular orbital theory and crystal field theory, which describes the loss of degeneracy of metal d orbitals in transition metal complexes.
-John Stanley Griffith and Leslie Orgel championed ligand field theory as a more accurate description of such complexes, although the theory originated in the 1930s with the work on magnetism of John Hasbrouck Van Vleck.
+Ligand field theory resulted from combining the principles laid out in molecular orbital theory and crystal field theory, which describe the loss of degeneracy of metal d orbitals in transition metal complexes.
+John Stanley Griffith and Leslie Orgel championed ligand field theory as a more accurate description of such complexes, although the theory originated in the 1930s with the work on magnetism by John Hasbrouck Van Vleck.
 Griffith and Orgel used the electrostatic principles established in crystal field theory to describe transition metal ions in solution and used molecular orbital theory to explain the differences in metal-ligand interactions, thereby explaining such observations as crystal field stabilization and visible spectra of transition metal complexes.
 In their paper, they proposed that the chief cause of color differences in transition metal complexes in solution is the incomplete d orbital subshells.
 That is, the unoccupied d orbitals of transition metals participate in bonding, which influences the colors they absorb in solution.
 In ligand field theory, the various d orbitals are affected differently when surrounded by a field of neighboring ligands and are raised or lowered in energy based on the strength of their interaction with the ligands.